Auburn Jail

 Visitation Information

 Visiting hours for Auburn Jail are subject to change, so it's crucial to confirm them by contacting the facility directly by phone.
 Please reach out to 260-920-3200, on visitation procedures, applications, or directions to the facility in Auburn.
 Please note that visitors will undergo a thorough search before entering the premises, and personal belongings, including cell phones, are strictly prohibited.
-Individuals under probation, parole, or community corrections supervision must obtain approval from both their supervising officer and the superintendent before visiting, although such visits are not typically approved.
+Individuals under probation, parole, or community corrections supervision must obtain approval from their supervising officer and the superintendent before visiting, although such visits are not typically approved.

 Ask The Inmate